Nu11ifier/BlueTeamToolset/BlueTeamToolset.md

 ### ToDo (Completed ToDo's will be removed)
 * Add more tools - In Progress
 * Add more SIEMs - In Progress
-* Add resources to news category
+* Add resources to news category - In Progress
-* Add rules and tools to "rule-based formats category)" (Maybe change name of category?)
+* Add rules and tools to "rule-based formats category)" (Maybe change name of category?) - In Progress
+* Network Forensics Analysis Tools Category
 * Add descriptions